Discover the Step-by-Step Process of Modular Construction

 Step 1: Planning the Modules

-Module boundaries are driven by room size, structural loads, transportation limits, lifting points, site access, finish transitions and mechanical, electrical and plumbing (MEP) routing.
+Module criteria guide architects as they design the space, accounting for room size, structural loads, transportation limits, lifting points, site access, finish transitions and mechanical, electrical and plumbing (MEP) routing.
 A poor module break can create difficult field welds, inaccessible pipe connections, misaligned finishes or excess work after the modules arrive.

 Each module has to function as a finished space and as a transportable assembly.
 It must support its final building loads, then handle lifting, trucking, port handling, vessel movement and crane setting.
 Those shipping and handling loads often exceed the forces the module will experience after installation.